Recruitment of Unclassified Staff

 - Affirmative Action approval

-prepare a letter of offer.
-The template offer letters are
+prepare a letter of offer, using the template offer letter

 send the offer letter to the appointee